brookeguarienti/liri-node-app/README.md

     ![do-what-it-says](screenshots/do-what-it-says.png)

-6. If no command is entered, the default will display
+6. If no command is entered, the default will display _"Please submit a valid request"_

     ```node liri.js```